 Section 4 Course Description

-Course Name: Food for Thought
+Course Name: The Politics of Food

 A study of food will entail fascinating texts that explore topics like food origin, options, preparation, traditions, costs and pleasures.
 Genres such as essays, articles, memoirs, recipes, documentaries and at least one book will introduce us to ideas, theories, problems and stories about food.